cbucks/AXE-Coin/README.md

 # CRYPTOBUCKS

-Cryptobucks is a token that enables token holders to liquidate their tokens easily.
-Users do not pay gas to the miners but instead tokens are burned to establish a self sustaining economy as per the rule of supply and demand.
+Cryptobucks is a peer to peer platform that gives you an easy and quick way to buy and sell bitcoin and copytrade using blockchain.
+Our wallet platform uses cold storage Nano X Ledgers to guarantee the safety of the bitcoins  .
+We offer an easy user experience for securely making peer to peer transactions by making copytrading software on blockchain.
+By doing so, this will definitely increase efficiency, transparency, and maximize profitability.

 ## Contracts
 1. Token.sol - CBucks ERC20 compliant token